koolskateguy89/gnome-shell-extension-spotify-controller/README.md

 ## Prerequisites

-The only thing you 'need' is `dbus-send` but I think it comes with GNOME Shell.
+The only thing you 'need' is `dbus-send` but I think it comes with GNOME Shell/Linux.
 To check you have it, simply run the command
 ```
 command -v dbus-send
 ```